Cluster time measurement with CEPC calorimeter: Introduction

-The concept of high granularity calorimetry concept is widely applied in the upgrade detectors for the HL-LHC and will also be used in the detectors of the future electron-positron colliders.
-Multiple prototypes have been constructed by the CALICE, CMS, and LHCb collaborations and have shown promising performance in beam tests~\cite{Boudry:2021quk, cms2017technical, Guz:2020mga}.
+The concept of high granularity calorimetry concept is widely applied in the upgrade detectors for the HL-LHC and will also be used in the detectors of future electron-positron colliders.
+Multiple prototypes have been constructed by the CALICE, CMS, and LHCb collaborations and have shown promising performance in beam tests \cite{cms2017technical, Guz:2020mga, Boudry:2021quk}.
 This concept proposes extremely high spatial segmentation.
 For instance, the baseline ECAL of the CEPC has about three active cells per cubic centimeter.
 Its longitudinal thickness of 24 radiation lengths ($\mathrm{X_0}$) is divided into 30 sampling layers.
 Its transverse cell size is only $1 \times 1 \rm{~cm^2}$.
-Such an ECAL can generate hundreds of hits, i.e. cells with a signal above a readout threshold, for a 10 GeV photon or pion, as shown in Fig. \ref{display}.
+Such an ECAL can generate hundreds of hits, i.e., cells with a signal above a readout threshold, for a 10 GeV photon or pion, as shown in Fig. \ref{display}.
 The Particle Flow Algorithms (PFA) make full use of the HGC.
-They combine the signals from the sub-detectors into a list of reconstructed 'particle flow objects', which have ideally one-to-one correspondence with the incident particles.
+They combine the signals from the sub-detectors into a list of reconstructed 'particle flow objects', which ideally have a one-to-one correspondence with the incident particles.
 The PFA includes a clustering algorithm and a matching algorithm.
-The first one groups the calorimeter hits into clusters according to the hit position and the second module matches the clusters to the trajectory in the tracker.
+The first one groups the calorimeter hits into clusters according to the hit position, and the second module matches the clusters to the trajectory in the tracker.

-Further, HGC can be enhanced with timing individual cells.
+Further, HGC can be enhanced with the timing measurement of individual cells.
 Depending on the applications, the precision can range from ns to 10's ps.
 Several factors limit the precision.
 One natural factor is the signal collection spread, typically the cell size divided by the speed of light.
-Signal noise and clock jitter further degrade the performances at low and high amplitudes, respectively \cite{Cavallari:2020xbu}.
-For example, the intrinsic time resolution of the CMS thin planar silicon sensors is tested to be $10 \rm{~ps} \sim 300 \rm {~ps}$, depending on the signal-to-noise ratio~\cite{akchurin2017timing}.
-This timing readout capability makes it possible to measure a particle ToF by appropriately combining the cells information, and to extend the clustering of the PFA using temporal information.
+Signal noise and clock jitter further degrade the performances at low and high amplitudes, respectively \cite{Cavallari:2020xbu, apresyan2016investigation, akchurin2017timing}.
+This timing readout capability makes it possible to measure a particle ToF by appropriately combining the cell information.
+Averaging the times measured by multiple cells with charge-weighting, the current silicon timing layers have shown time resolution higher than 25 ps \cite{apresyan2016test, apresyan2016investigation, akchurin2018first}.
+Moreover, measurement of the shower inner timing spectrum is hopeful of extending the clustering of the PFA.